 That Harvest Moon

-At the Harvest Moon, there are shorter period between moon rises.
-This phenomenon occurs due to the low angle the Moon’s orbit around Earth makes with the horizon during this time of year.
+At the Harvest Moon, there are shorter periods between moon rises.
+This phenomenon occurs due to the low angle that the Moon’s orbit around Earth makes with the horizon during this time of year.

 Eggs on the Equinox